Continuing to answer the oft asked question: “Can a Christian divorce an unbeliever?”

 But for the marriage relationship, Paul’s instructions on the topic of Christians in unequally yoked marriages found in his first letter to the Corinthians chapter seven are universally misunderstood so that they contradict what Paul says here.
 This too is a sin, yet it has been obscured by one simple phrase being applied to this text: “Paul’s command against being bound to unbelievers does not apply to existing marriages because of what Paul said in 1 Corinthians 7 verses 12-16”.

-However, D. Martyn Lloyd-Jones said of this passage that it is directly applicable to marriage and only to marriage, so certainly he disagreed with the commonly held view.
+However, D. Martyn Lloyd-Jones said of 2 Corinthians 6:14-7:1 that it is directly applicable to marriage and only to marriage, so certainly he disagreed with the commonly held view.
 Sadly, some have argued that since Paul does not mention marriage in this passage it cannot be applied to unequally yoked marriages.
 Such logic would necessarily mean that the passage does not apply to any relationship since no specific type of relationship is mentioned.

 So the proper understanding of 2 Corinthians 6:14f in the light of its ubiquitous presence in the Old Testament and considering the universal and descriptive language that Paul chooses must be that God prohibits his children to be bound together with unbelievers notwithstanding the type of relationship or covenant that binds them.
 Sooner or later the believer must fearfully obey God’s command and importune the unbeliever for release.
 As Christians they must do so in the most loving and kind way, but importune for release they must.

 Therefore, since Paul’s ubiquitous, universal command in the Old Testament, which has been carried forward into the New Testament by Paul cannot properly have any normative exceptions, then it is Paul’s teaching in First Corinthians 7:12-16 that must be understood in such a way so as not to contradict the unassailable command in the second letter.